-- > Monthly key statistics report - Annual progression report shows which universities and subjects your students have pro-gressed to, and the offers they received - both the current cohort, and in previous years.
-This report is delivered with CSV files for further analysis, and also has a key statistics infographic.
+- > Monthly key statistics report - Annual progression report this end of cycle report shows which universities and subjects your students have progressed to and the offers they received, and compares your previous cohorts of us to five years.
+It's available from mid-November, with CSV files for further analysis, and a key statistics infographic.
 It comes in two parts: - a. centre report - b. your centre measured against the sector (combined registered centres) - Annual destination data map (new) showing where your students were placed in the previous cycle.
-This is an interactive map, with a printable PDF poster.
+This is a printable PDF poster, available from mid-November.